Whether you’re installing a new air conditioner or looking to maximize your current one, getting it level is important.

-Air conditioners are usually installed on concrete pads.
-As time passes, the pad could crack, shift or sink.
-This can result in malfunctions and even premature failure.
-Let’s go over some of the issues that can happen and how to repair an air conditioner that isn’t level.
+Air conditioners are often installed on concrete pads.
+Over time, the pad could crack, shift or sink.
+This can result in malfunctions and even premature replacement.
+Let’s discuss some of the malfunctions that can happen and how to fix an air conditioner that isn’t level.

 1. Damaged Compressor